kshannon/cogs9/content/old/2021-summer-2.md

 - We will get back to you within 48 hours with our final decision.

 #### Lecture Attendance
 Our goal is to make lecture and office hours worth your while to attend.
 However, lecture attendance is not required.
-All lectures have been previously recorded (from the previous summer) and will be uploaded onto Canvas the same or next day.
+We will make every effort to record all lectures (including guest lectures) and post it same day.
+Occasionally there may be an issue with Canvas and the recording might not show up till the following day.
+If there is a technical issue, I will still be able to post a lecture recording from last year.

 #### Section Attendance
 Discussion section has been removed due to Covid-19.
-Some students and TAs are still dispersed across different time zones.
+Students may be dispersed across different time zones and each student may not be able to attend group discussion sections and ask questions about the material.
 We are therefore adding several additional office hours throughout the week.
+See below for more info.

 ### Course Assignments & Topics
 This class is a survey course intended to get you all excited about becoming data scientists!
 Data are everywhere and they’re being used in tried-and-true, new, awesome, and creative ways.
 This course will introduce you to topics in data science, discuss what it means to be a data scientist, and get you on your way to thinking like a data scientist.
 To see what topics will be introduced in this course, see the calendar (dates and lecture topics subject to change) on Canvas.

 #### Assignments
 Assignments will focus on applying the concepts covered in lecture and readings.
 All assignments will be performed in groups (see the section on teamwork expectations below).
 Groups consist of 3-5 people.
-Students will be randomly assigned into groups on Canvas during the first week of class.
+Students will be randomly assigned into groups on Canvas during the first few days of class.
 Because students may drop or join late, we may need to add or remove students from groups within the first week.
 We appreciate your flexibility and will take these circumstances into account when grading the first assignment.

 - Four group assignments submitted through Gradescope
-- Use the Google Doc template link (found on Canvas), **make a copy of the template** and work as a group on that copy.
-You do not have edit access on the version that is linked on Canvas, only the ability to copy it.
+- Use the Google Doc template link (on Canvas), make a copy and work as a group from that copy
 - One PDF submission per group
 - Your team may resubmit as many times as you like before the deadline
-- Late assignments have 10 points deducted within the first 24 hours, an additional 10 points during the following 24 hours.
+- Late assignments have 10 points deducted within the first 24 hours, an additional 10 points after that
 - No late assignments accepted after 48 hours
-- Incorporate feedback from us into your next assignment

-To reiterate, your team will make a copy of my Google document template and work on that copy together.
+Your team will make a copy of my Google document template and work on that copy together.
 Make sure to read all the instructions.
 Your team may resubmit an assignment as many times as you want up until the submission deadline.
-You will receive feedback along with a grade typically within a week (often sooner) after the assignment due date.
+You will receive feedback along with a grade within a week (often sooner) after the assignment sue date.
 Feedback from us should be incorporated into subsequent assignments, especially your final project.

 #### Final Project
 The final project is a report on how you would handle a complicated data science project.
-It’s a culmination of what you learned from the first four assignments.
+It’s a culmination of the four assignments all tied together in a nice report.

 - One report submitted through Gradescope per group
 - Submit as a PDF from the Google Doc template link provided on Canvas
 - Your team may resubmit as many times as you like before the deadline
 - No late submissions accepted

-Your final will include your data science question aswell as all the nitty gritty, whys, and hows of the data science project you have chosen.
-You’ll write about your data science question, find example data, summarize the data, explain how you would wrangle the data to answer your data science question, and describe the types of analysis you would carry out to answer your question of interest.
-You **WILL NOT** have to actually perform the analysis to answer the question, nor wrangle data, you only write about how you would perform the analysis and what you expect the outcomes will be.
+Your final will include all the nitty gritty, whys, and hows of the analysis you have chosen.
+You’ll write about your data science question, find and explain how you would wrangle data that could be used to answer the question, how you would carry out a descriptive analysis, and describe the analysis you would carry out to answer your question of interest.
+You **WILL NOT** have to actually perform the analysis to answer the question, just write about how you would perform the analysis and what you expect the outcomes will be.
 We will discuss this in more depth in class.

 #### Exam
 The exam will cover the lectures and reading assignments that have been completed.
-A recorded exam review session will occur before the exam (date: TBD).
+I will provide a partly completed study guide ~4 days before the exam, and we will give a recorded exam review session after class (date: TBD).

-- One multiple choice exam
+- One multiple choice (40 questions) exam
-- Available for 48 hours on Gradescope
+- Available for 48 hours
 - You have 2 continuous hours to finish
 - One attempt
-- Open notes, but you must work alone
+- Open notes, but you must work alone.
 - Taken and submitted through Gradescope

 No late exams are permitted, except for extenuating circumstances.
 Please reach out to staff via email as early as possible if you know something will prevent you from taking the exam on time.